School Schedule and Attendance Policy

 Lunch and Snack Guidelines

-During the school day, the children at Juniper Ridge will take a mid-morning break for snack.
-At noon, they take another break for lunch.
-Juniper Ridge does not have a snack or lunch program as we do not have a cafeteria.
+During the school day, the children at Juniper Ridge will take a mid-morning break for snack and another break mid-day for lunch.
 Students eat in their classrooms with their teachers.
-Each student is required to bring a snack and lunch to school each day.
+Each stu- dent is required to bring a snack and lunch to school each day.
 We do not have the facilities to prepare or refrigerate school lunches.
 Parents are asked to pack lunches with thought given to the health and growing needs of children.
 Healthy, well balanced meals provide essential nutrition for their brains and bodies to perform optimally.
 We encourage that every morning you give your children a nourishing protein-rich breakfast as a foundation for the work of the day.
 A hungry child makes a poor learner.
 Please send with your children a healthy snack and a nourishing lunch.
 Leave candy and sugar-filled snacks at home as an after-school treat.
 Hot water will be available in the classrooms for children bringing instant soups.

 Make sure that your teacher is aware of any food allergies, intolerances and restrictions.
 Students are fascinated by what comes in the lunch baskets of their classmates and there is often an active and lively trading (even when it is discouraged by the teacher).
 Children with adverse reactions to some foods have been known to experiment, not always to their advantage.
 Inform your teachers.

 As a rule, please send snacks and lunches that do not require heating up.
-Every classroom does have a microwave.
-However, imagine a class of 24 children, 15 of them requiring use of the microwave for one minute each.
+Although many classrooms have a microwave there is not enough time for students to heat lunches up.
+Imagine a class of 25 children, 15 of them requiring use of the microwave for one minute each.
 Lunch is already a scant 20 minutes long.
 Teachers have recess duty and cannot remain behind with children who have not finished (or begun) their lunch.
 We may not leave children unattended in the classroom.
 Help us to avoid this no-win scenario by sending lunches that do not require heating.

 Be mindful that as your child grows older, appetites can suddenly increase.
 It is not uncommon for children who could barely finish their lunch, suddenly to eat both snack and lunch at snack time.
 A rule of thumb is to pack enough food so that something will come home.
 If you are seeing an empty lunch bag after school, ask your child if you should be packing more food.